HL7/fhircast-docs/input/pagecontent/3-6-diagnosticreport-open.md

 ### Workflow

 A `DiagnosticReport-open` request is posted to the Hub when a new or existing DiagnosticReport is opened by an application and established as the anchor context of a topic.
-The `context` field MUST contain at least one `Patient` resource and the anchor context resource.
+The `context` field MUST contain at least one `Patient` resource and the `DiagnosticReport` resource.

 When a `DiagnosticReport-open` event is received by an application, the application should respond as is appropriate for its clinical use.
 For example, an image reading application may respond to a `DiagnosticReport-open` event posted by a reporting application by opening any imaging study(ies) specified in the context.
 A reporting application may want to respond to a `DiagnosticReport-open` event posted by an image reading application by creating a new or opening an existing report.